AmbiML/sparrow-cantrip-full/README.md

 - *sel4-sys*: seL4 system interfaces & glue
 - *slot-allocator*: an allocator for slots in the top-level CNode

+CantripOS system services make up the remaining components:

+- *DebugConsole*: a command line interface intended for debug builds
+- *MailboxDriver*: a driver for the Mailbox interface used to communicate betwen the security and management cores
+- *MemoryManager*: the memory / object manager service that supports dynamic memory management
+- *MlCoordinator*: the service that manages the vector core (using the Vector Core driver)
+- *OpenTitanUARTDriver*: a driver for the UART on the management core
+- *ProcessManager*: the service that creates & manages execution of applications
+- *SDKRuntime*: the service that handles application runtime requests
+- *SecurityCoordinator*: the service that provides an interface to the security core (using the MailboxDriver)
+- *TimerService*: a service built on top of the management core timer hardware

+At the moment all the above services are included in both debug and release builds.
+Production builds replace the *DebugConsole* with a more limited interface and drop the UART driver when there is no serial console.
+The *SDKRuntime* is more a proof of concept than anything else.
+There are test applications written in C and Rust in the *apps* tree that exercise the experimental api.
+Production systems are likely to have their own SDK and associated runtime tailored to their needs.

 ### Depending on Rust crates

 To use crates from Sparrow you can reference them from a local repository or